cropsinsilico/yggdrasil/docs/source/hackathon2019/transformation.rst

 -----------------

 Once you are finished creating your input and output connections, you can use the interface to create your YAML file.
-If you click the ``Generate Manifest`` button,
+If you click the ``Manifest`` button,

 .. image:: interface_images/interface_generate.png